 A Google Broad Core Algorithm Update (BCAU) is more or less a reassessment of quality and relevance.
-The March 2018 update placed more emphasis on relevance, the August 2018 was heavy on the quality aspects of web sites.
-Most of the BCAU seem to fall somewhere betwen those two extremes.
+The March 2018 update placed more emphasis on relevance, while the August 2018 was heavy on the quality aspects of web sites.
+Most of BCAU seem to fall somewhere betwen those two extremes.

 A BCAU tends to affect the competitiveness of a website broadly.
 Small rankings changes can have a major impact on traffic.
 One site lost the new number one rankings it had a for a set of queries and with that 30% of the site's traffic, even though it had fallen only to second or maybe third for most of the keywords.
 Fortunately for that particular web site that query set wasn't central to the site's business so the traffic loss had very little impact on revenue.